Adolf Diekmann: Oradour-sur-Glane massacre

 Following the Allied invasion of Normandy, the French resistance intensified its efforts to disrupt German communications and supply lines.
 German military commanders like Diekmann who had seen service on the Eastern Front had become conditioned by the extraordinary brutality of anti-partisan measures there.
-In response to real or perceived resistance activity in France, these commanders took a hard and intensified approach.
+In response to real or perceived resistance activity in France, those commanders took a hard and intensified approach.

-On 9 June 1944, fellow SS-Sturmbannführer Helmut Kämpfe, a personal friend of Diekmann, was captured 2+1/2 mi east of Saint-Léonard-de-Noblat by a Resistance group led by Sergeant Jean Canou from Colonel Georges Guingouin's Brigade, a group in the Maquis du Limousin.
-Canou handed Kämpfe over to Guingouin.
-The following day the highly-decorated SS officer was executed on the orders of Guingouin or killed during an attempt to escape.
-His body was then burned (although some reports say he was burned alive).
+On 9 June 1944, a fellow SS-Sturmbannführer and a personal friend, Helmut Kämpfe, was captured 2+1/2 mi east of Saint-Léonard-de-Noblat by a Resistance group led by Sergeant Jean Canou from Colonel Georges Guingouin's Brigade, a group in the Maquis du Limousin.
+Hence, a monument designed by the artist Sanfourche commemorates these events in Moissannes Canou handed Kämpfe over to Guingouin.
+The following day, the highly-decorated SS officer was executed on the orders of Guingouin or killed during an attempt to escape.
+His body was burned although some reports say he was burned alive.

-When the SS Division discovered that Kämpfe had been kidnapped, Diekmann led troops from the 3rd Company, 1st Battalion, 4th SS Panzer Grenadier Regiment and members of the Milice on a brutal search of the surrounding area.
+When the SS Division discovered that Kämpfe had been kidnapped, Diekmann led troops from the 3rd Company, 1st Battalion, 4th SS Panzer Grenadier Regiment and members of the Milice on a search of the surrounding area.
 Two local men were shot dead 1+1/2 mi east of Saint-Léonard-de-Noblat by SS men under Diekmann's command.
-Diekmann eventually reached the outskirts of Oradour-sur-Glane.
-He told his superiors that he ordered his men to raze the village and kill the inhabitants (245 women, 207 children, and 190 men) because he had become enraged after he had found Kämpfe's handcuffed body inside a German field ambulance with the remains of other German soldiers.
-He believed the vehicle had been set alight, burning alive everyone inside.
+Diekmann reached the outskirts of Oradour-sur-Glane.
+He told his superiors that he had ordered his men to raze the village and kill the inhabitants (245 women, 207 children and 190 men) because he had become enraged after he had found Kämpfe's handcuffed body inside a German field ambulance with the remains of other German soldiers.
+He believed that the vehicle had been set alight and burned alive everyone inside.

-Alternatively, the 2024 PBS documentary "Village of Death: Oradour-sur-Glane 1944" describes Diekmann's superior, General Heinz Lammerding holding a meeting in June 1944 in Limoges where he discussed wanting to inflict brutal retribution on a French village in order to teach a lesson to the French resistance.
-It is described in the documentary that French collaborator, Jean Fiyol, suggested Oradour-sur-Glane because it was a quiet village that would not attract outside attention and that specific orders were given to Diekmann from the German high command to attack Oradour-ur-Glane.
-The documentary also mentions that Diekmann's close friend Kämpfe had been killed and that Diekmann "was out for blood and payback."
-The documentary emphasizes the specific order given by Lammerding but also places blame on Diekmann for carrying it out in such a brutal fashion.
+The 2024 PBS documentary "Village of Death: Oradour-sur-Glane 1944" describes Diekmann's superior, General Heinz Lammerding holding a meeting in June 1944 in Limoges in which he discussed wanting to inflict brutal retribution on a French village to teach a lesson to the French resistance.
+It is described in the documentary that a French collaborator, Jean Fiyol, suggested Oradour-sur-Glane because it was a quiet village that would not attract outside attention and that orders were given to Diekmann from the German high command to attack the village.
+The documentary also mentions that Diekmann's friend Kämpfe had been killed and that Diekmann "was out for blood and payback."
+The documentary emphasizes the order given by Lammerding but also places blame on Diekmann for carrying it out in such a brutal fashion.
 The documentary does not delve into the specifics of Lammerding's order and whether Diekmann's actions may have exceeded what Lammerding had intended with his order.
 In 1953, Heinz Lammerding was tried in absentia for ordering the massacre at Oradour-sur-Glane and convicted but he was never extradited to France and he died in 1971 in West Germany.